Anger Management Program

 Why Take an Anger Management Program?

 Anger is a natural emotion—but when it feels out of control, it can damage relationships, affect your health, and leave you feeling regretful and misunderstood.
-This class offers a supportive, skills-based approach to help you:
+Our program and counselling offers a supportive approach to help you:

 Understand what triggers your anger